amitanand-ms/Cyclic_trace_linux/Readme.md

 -f Time duration in minutes for which you want to keep traces

+And need to give it Executable permissions.

+#sudo chmod +x /trace_cyclic0.01.sh

 If you want to take capture for 24 hours, rotate file every 5 minutes and keep trace files for last two hours use below command.

 #sudo ./trace_cyclic0.01.sh -d 86400 -r 300 -f 120 > /dev/null 2>&1 &